 At Foost, we love fruits and vegetables.
 They are crunchy, juicy and oh so colourful.
 They give us energy and make me feel good from my head to-matoes.

-As I sit here and write this, I am actually munching on some crisp, green apple – a simple, quick, and delicious snack.
+As I sit here and write this, I am actually munching on some crisp, green apple and carrot sticks – a simple, quick, and delicious snack.

 As a dietitian, I am often asked about snacking.
 Should I snack?
 What makes great snacks?
 And what snacks can I pop into my child’s lunchbox?
 And whilst I do have lots of great snack recipes on the Foost website, I sometimes wonder “when did food get so complicated?”
 Sometimes through all the food marketing, it is easy to forget that snacks can be easy – just think of your favourite colourful fruit and veg.